alejandrosnz/srt-llm-translator/README.md

 # Method 2: n8n Workflow

 For those who prefer a visual workflow automation approach, I've migrated this translator to n8n.
-The n8n workflow provides a user-friendly interface and can be easily integrated into automation pipelines.
+The n8n workflow provides a user-friendly interface and can be easily integrated into automation pipelines [(more info here)](./n8n_workflow.json).

 ![n8n SRT Translator Workflow](./n8n/n8n_workflow.png)